CubBossa/PathFinder/README.md

 ## Build

-To build the pathfinder, clone the repository and run `maven clean install`
+To build the pathfinder, clone the repository and run `./gradlew build`

 ## Depencency